mhdevapps/Privacy_policy/README.md

 # Privacy_policy

-PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS

-This privacy policy governs your use of the software application App Name (“Application”) for mobile devices that was created by Developer Company Name.
-The Application is Basic description of the app (features, functionality and content)
+This privacy policy governs your use of the software application Word_es (“Application”) for mobile devices that was created by mhdevapps.

 What information does the Application obtain and how is it used?

 User Provided Information